Firm says U.S. Navy suspension related to old billing dispute

 "We will continue to engage with the DoJ and the U.S. Navy and hope this matter can be resolved swiftly," she said.

-The Navy said the suspended contracts with Inchcape Shipping had a potential value of up to $243 million, but U.S. government spending records show the Navy has actually only been paying the firm an average of $9 million annually since 2005.
+The Navy said the suspended contracts with Inchcape Shipping had a potential value of up to $243 million (£148.4 million), but U.S. government spending records show the Navy has actually only been paying the firm an average of $9 million annually since 2005.

 (Reporting by David Alexander; editing by Christopher Wilson)